Skip to main content

 About 5% of lymphomas are mantle cell lymphomas.
 MCL is much more common in men than in women, and it most often appears in people older than 60.
 When MCL is diagnosed, it is usually widespread in the lymph nodes, bone marrow, and often the spleen.

-MCL can be challenging to treat.
+MCL can be hard to treat.
 It tends to grow faster than indolent (slow-growing) lymphomas, but it doesn’t usually respond to treatment as well as aggressive (fast-growing) lymphomas.
-But newer treatments might offer a better chance for long-term survival for patients now being diagnosed.
+Newer treatments might offer a better chance for long-term survival for people being diagnosed with MCL.

 Marginal zone lymphomas

 Extranodal marginal zone B-cell lymphoma, also known as mucosa-associated lymphoid tissue (MALT) lymphoma: This is the most common type of marginal zone lymphoma.
-It starts in places other than the lymph nodes (extranodal).
+It starts in places other than the lymph nodes (extranodal sites).

-The average age of people with MALT lymphoma at the time of diagnosis is about 60.
-This lymphoma tends to grow slowly and is often curable if the amount of cancer is limited .
-Doctors often use antibiotics as the first treatment for MALT lymphoma of the stomach, because treating the Helicobacter pylori infection often cures the lymphoma.
+The average age of people with MALT lymphoma at the time of diagnosis is about 66.
+This lymphoma tends to grow slowly and is often curable if the cancer is not advanced.

-Nodal marginal zone B-cell lymphoma: This is a rare disease.
-It starts and usually stays in the lymph nodes, although lymphoma cells can also sometimes be found in the bone marrow.
+Nodal marginal zone B-cell lymphoma: This is a rare type of lymphoma.
+It starts and usually stays in the lymph nodes, although lymphoma cells can sometimes be found in the bone marrow.

-This lymphoma tends to be slow-growing (although not usually as slow as MALT lymphoma), and is treated similarly to follicular lymphoma.
+This lymphoma tends to be slow growing (although not usually as slow as MALT lymphoma), and it’s treated similarly to follicular lymphoma.

 Splenic marginal zone B-cell lymphoma: This is a rare lymphoma.
 Often the lymphoma is found mainly in the spleen, blood, and bone marrow.

-It can cause fatigue and discomfort due to an enlarged spleen.
-Because the disease is slow-growing, it might not need to be treated unless the symptoms become troublesome.
-This type of lymphoma has been linked hepatitis C infection.
-Sometimes treating the hepatitis C virus can also treat this lymphoma.
+It can cause tiredness and discomfort due to an enlarged spleen.
+Because the disease is slow growing, it might not need to be treated unless the symptoms become troublesome.
+This type of lymphoma has been linked to hepatitis C infection.
+Treatment for the hepatitis C virus is discussed in detail in Treating B-cell Non-Hodgkin Lymphoma.

 Burkitt lymphoma

 This fast-growing lymphoma is named after the doctor who first described this disease in African children and young adults.
-It makes up about 1% to 2% of all adult lymphomas.
-It is rare in adults, but is more common in children.
+It makes up only about 1% to 2% of all adult lymphomas, but it’s more common in children.
 It’s also much more common in males than in females.

 The cells in Burkitt lymphoma are medium-sized.
-A similar kind of lymphoma, Burkitt-like lymphoma , has slightly larger cells but different chromosome changes.
+A similar kind of lymphoma, Burkitt-like lymphoma, behaves much the same way, but the cells have different chromosome changes.

 Different varieties of this lymphoma are seen in different parts of the world:

-• In the African (or endemic) variety, Burkitt lymphoma often starts as a tumor of the jaw or other facial bones.
-Most cases of this type are linked to infection with the Epstein-Barr virus (EBV, which can also cause infectious mononucleosis or “mono”).
+• The variety seen most often in Africa (endemic Burkitt lymphoma) often starts as a tumor of the jaw or other facial bones.
+Most cases are linked to infection with the Epstein-Barr virus (EBV, which can also cause infectious mononucleosis or “mono”).
 This type of Burkitt lymphoma is rare in the United States.

-• In the type seen more often in the United States (nonendemic or sporadic), the lymphoma usually starts in the abdomen (belly), where it forms a large tumor.
+• In the type seen more often in the United States (nonendemic or sporadic Burkitt lymphoma), the lymphoma usually starts in the abdomen (belly), where it forms a large tumor.
 It can also start in the ovaries, testicles, or other organs, and can spread to the brain and spinal fluid.
-Some of these are linked to EBV infection.
+Some of these lymphomas are linked to EBV infection.

-• Another type (immunodeficiency-associated) of Burkitt lymphoma is associated with immune system problems, such as in people with HIV or AIDS or who have had an organ transplant.
+• Immunodeficiency-associated Burkitt lymphoma is linked with immune system problems, such as in people with HIV or AIDS or who have had an organ transplant.

 Burkitt lymphoma grows very quickly, so it needs to be treated right away.
-But more than half of patients can be cured by intensive chemotherapy.
+More than half of people with Burkitt lymphoma can be cured by intensive chemotherapy.

 Lymphoplasmacytic lymphoma (Waldenstrom macroglobulinemia)